Class of 2019

 Engaged in youth politics since pre-high school, Astrid served as vice president for her local Youth Council and as a board member for the Central Youth Council of Oslo during her freshman year, where she worked with educational matters as well as projects regarding inequality among youth.
 During her junior and senior years Astrid attended UWC Red Cross Nordic, an affiliate of the United World College network, where she continued her engagement in education as Head of Communications for a student run NGO aiming to fund education in underprivileged areas.
 After graduation from high school, she worked for one year as an Investment Research Intern for Formuesforvaltning, the largest privately-owned wealth management firm in the Nordic area.

-Astrid is pursuinga major in Economics, Applied and Computational Mathematics and Statistics and a minor in Philosophy, Politics, and Economics.
+Astrid is pursuing a major in Economics, Applied and Computational Mathematics and Statistics and a minor in Philosophy, Politics, and Economics.
 She plans to utilize the opportunities provided to her through HYSP to develop her leadership capabilities and foster her passion for social justice.
+Shr is a varsity athlete on the Note Dame women's rowing team.

 - Hometown: South Bend, IN

-On campus, Sofia is a member of the Women's Boxing Club, the student religious group Communion and Liberation, and ND Votes, a non-partisan campaign for voter education and mobilization.
-She was an actor in Show Some Skin 2016: Who Matters, a student run production exploring identity and diversity on campus.
-Finally, Sofia is the treasurer of ND Students for Worker Justice.
-In the fall of 2016, Sofia will be embarking on a project at the Juvenile Justice Center under the direction of Dr. Nancy Michael.
+On campus, Sofia is a member of the Women's Boxing Club, an avid runner, and a concert harpist.
+She participates in the student religious group Communion and Liberation, was an actor in Show Some Skin (a student-run production exploring identity and diversity on campus), and is the vice president of ND Students for Worker Justice.
+Finally, Sofia is a Sorin Fellow and a member of the Glynn Family Honors Program.

 Roberto Elosua Gomez